 Valeria Carullo is Curator at the Robert Elwall Photographs Collection, RIBA British Architectural Library, responsible for the Collection management, development and access, and actively involved in outreach activities such as exhibitions and talks.

-Support from the RIBA Gordon Ricketts Memorial Fund will enable Valeria to pursue her research 'Rationalism on set: architecture, cinema and photography in 1930s Italy'.
+Support from the RIBA Gordon Ricketts Memorial Fund is enabling Valeria to pursue her research 'Rationalism on set: architecture, cinema and photography in 1930s Italy'.

 Valeria was awarded the Gordon Ricketts Memorial Fund four years ago, to undertake research for the 'Framing Modernism' exhibition she co-curated with Robert Elwall.
-This year she has been awarded the funding to pursue a personal research project, considering the role of the Modernist aesthetic in Italian films of the 1920s and 1930s.
-Valeria's research will be conducted in libraries and in cinema archives, including the Cineteca Nazionale in Rome, the British Film Institute Library in London, and the RIBA Library, which holds several books on the relationship between architecture and cinema.
+In 2012, she was awarded the funding to pursue a personal research project, considering the role of the Modernist aesthetic in Italian films of the 1920s and 1930s.
+Valeria's research is being conducted in libraries and in cinema archives, including the Cineteca Nazionale in Rome, the British Film Institute Library in London, and the RIBA Library, which holds several books on the relationship between architecture and cinema.

 India: Cities, Architecture and Climate Change: